 Touring campus yourself

 When it comes to touring a campus, guided tours are typically the way to go, but they are certainly not the only way.
 Either online or in the admissions office, most schools offer some sort of map that lists important places on campus or gives a full walking tour.
 These are often the best way to hit the campus’s highlights on your own.
 However, it’s tough to argue that there is anything better than a student-led tour, which leads to another option: simply asking.
-While visiting Emerson College in Boston, my mother and I politely asked a student in the admissions office if they knew anyone who could show us around even though we knew it was after hours.
+While visiting Emerson College in Boston, my mother and I politely asked a student in the admission office if they knew anyone who could show us around even though we knew it was after hours.
 One of the students volunteered to show us around himself, taking over an hour of his own time to tell us about the school and show us all the main buildings.
 His love and enthusiasm for his school was even more evident than in the guided tours I had taken elsewhere, because he was doing it of his own volition in a setting that was in no way scripted.

-Where the students are
+Find where the students are

 Chances are if there are no college tours going on, there probably aren’t very many students on campus either.
 To many prospective students, this can be disheartening, as we all want to see what campus would be like if we were to attend.
 While you probably won’t be able to get the whole picture, I can almost guarantee you that there is a mass of students somewhere.
 Every college has at least that one place where students flock, and the key to finding student life during the dead periods is to find that one place.
 Current students are more than happy to answer your questions and tell you all about their own college experiences, and the more students you can ask, the better.
 The most common thing that I have noticed is that if you ask one student in a group a question, they all start chiming in, and before you know it you are listening to an entire conversation about recalled dorm antics or favorite past events.
 It’s these interactions that paint an honest picture of the college experience you can expect.